klmnden/azure-docs.tr-tr/articles/cosmos-db/sql-api-sql-query.md

     }]

-Aşağıdaki örnekte, bir Boole değeri bir skaler ifade sonucudur.
+Aşağıdaki örnekte, bir Boolean skaler ifade sonucudur.

 **Sorgu**